15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 There’s one local restaurant serving food and drinks and you can rent out a palapa with a table and chairs for 200 pesos.

-- Boho paradisiac island with snorkeling, iconic beaches, golf carts, and a backpacker’s vibe
+- Boho, paradise island with snorkeling, iconic beaches, golf carts, and a backpacker’s vibe

 Strolling in the tiny streets on Isla Mujeres | Bucketlist Bri

-Isla Mujeres is a quick ferry ride away from Cancun, making it the “island of choice” to visit when in Cancun.
-The island features a boho-chic vibe.
+Isla Mujeres is a quick ferry ride away from Cancun, making it a great day trip.

 You can rent a golf cart and tour the island’s back roads for an adventurous outing, or, you can hang around the shops downtown which has a backpacker-vibe with cute cafes, hostels, and open-air bars with swinging stools!